 I watched the anime together with my girlfriend and we quite enjoyed it.
 Or maybe we just really wanted to like it because honestly, it’s a little dull.
 The story is about a lazy Panda who is a regular customer at an organic food & drinks joint which is operated by an Ice Bear.
 Sounds like fun right?

 Shirokuma-kun even tries to explain very alike sounding Japanese words to the Panda which is not exactly a bad thing for us Japanese beginners.
-The manga is printed in the same big format like the Dragonball complete edition and is thus very comfortable to read.
-And if I should pick a manga in Japanese to begin with it would probably be this one.
+The manga is printed in the same big format as the Dragonball complete edition and is thus very comfortable to read.
+And if I should pick a manga in Japanese, to begin with it would probably be this one.
 The stories are short, the vocabulary is quite easy and slang is nearly nonexistent.
 There are a total of four volumes which look really nice together on the bookshelf.
-Each of is named after a differentfruit-flavour.
+Each of is named after a different fruit-flavor.
 Nice idea, I like that and now you even have another reason to pick up these books.